martinvonz/jj/docs/technical/concurrency.md

 any later operations had not existed when the command started.
 In other words, running commands on a repo loaded at an earlier operation works the same way as if the operations had been concurrent.
-This can be useful for simulating concurrent operations.
+This can be useful for simulating divergent operations.

-### Merging concurrent operations
+### Merging divergent operations

 If Jujutsu tries to load the repo and finds multiple heads in the operation log, it will do a 3-way merge of the view objects based on their common ancestor